 The OpenTitan DIF Library

 A DIF is a “Device Interface Function”.
 DIFs are low-level routines for accessing the hardware functionality directly, and are agnostic to the particular environment or context they are called from.
-The intention is that DIFs can be used during design verification, and during early silicon verification, and by the high-level driver software in production firmware.
+The intention is that DIFs are high-quality software artifacts which can be used during design verification and early silicon verification.

 This subtree provides headers and libraries known collectively as the DIF libraries.

 There is one DIF library per hardware IP, and each one contains the DIFs required to actuate all of the specification-required functionality of the hardware they are written for.

 DIF-related templates which follow the guidance below.
 The script will create:

 - A Header for the DIF, based on

 - A Checklist for the DIF, based on